AlexSath/FLAME-CARE/docs/source/install/wsl.rst

 installed in WSL separately from any native Windows installations**.
 While inference is possible thorugh WSL, this tutorial is designed for training; therefore, it won't include installation instructions for these dependencies in WSL for now.

+⚠️ Many versions of Windows can install WSL, but **only Windows 11 and up have WSL capable of machine learning**.
+Be se sure WSL is being installed on a Windows 11 machine before proceeding.

 1. Install WSL (Ubuntu 24.04)
 ^^^^^^^^^^^^^^